rjkoepp/dwf-books-and-courses/docs/reference/sql/pg-exercises.md

 The obvious answer to this question is to use a `WHERE` clause that looks like `WHERE facid = 1 OR facid = 5`.
 An alternative that is easier with large numbers of possible matches is the `IN` operator.
 The `IN` operator takes a list of possible values, and matches them against (in this case) the `facid`.
 If one of the values matches, the `WHERE` clause is true for that row, and the row is returned.

 The `IN` operator is a good early demonstrator of the elegance of the relational model.
 The argument it takes is not just a list of values - it's actually a table with a single column.
-Since queries also return tables, if you create a query that returns a single column, you can feed those results into an `IN` operator.
+Since queries also return tables, if you create a query that returns a single column, then you can feed those results into an `IN` operator.
 To give a toy example:

 ```sql
 SELECT